bjartek/flow-koinly-export/README.md

 Will result in a csv file in your current directory with the name <your_account>.csv

+Note that if you had any flow before the public launch at 28.01.2020 it will not show in koinly.
+I have used 0.38 USD per Flow at that time since that is what the ICO auction ended at.

 ## Credits
 Thanks to https://flowscan.org for a graphql api and permission to use it for this script